bitcoin-teleport/teleport-transactions/README.md

 ## State of the project

-The project is nearly usable.
+The project is nearly usable, though it doesnt have all the necessary features yet.
 The code written so far is published for developers and power users to play around with.
 It doesn't have config files yet so you have to edit the source files to configure stuff.
 It is possible to run it on mainnet, but only the brave will attempt that, and only with small amounts.

 ## How to create a CoinSwap on regtest with yourself